What Is Domain Squatting? Everything You Need to Know

 To reclaim ownership of a domain name, you can file through the court of the state or country where the plaintiff resides.
 Once you file through the courts to take back ownership of a domain, it signals to the domain squatter that the domain name is, in fact, worth ample money to you.
 This may begin a long, drawn-out court process to fight for the rights to the domain.

 If you need help with domain squatting, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.